Home > Computer > Computer Network for JOTI

 The switch takes care of amplifying and relaying the electrical signal to the other computers.

 Higher layers in the protocol handle arranging the electrical signals into packets.
-Then the network layer adds IP addresses.
+Then the network layer adds an IP addresses.

 After that is the transport protocol, typically TCP or UDP.